drinkingtea/website/content/posts/model-system.md

 ## The Boost Approach

-C++ does not have a reflection system.
-There is a serious proposal to add one, but its approval and implementation remains years away.
+There is a serious proposal to add a reflection system to C++, but its approval and implementation remains years away.
 To compensate for this Boost created an interesting API for their [serialization system](https://www.boost.org/doc/libs/1_72_0/libs/serialization/doc/tutorial.html).